dictcp/uplex-varnish-k8s-ingress/docs/ref-varnish-cfg.md

 * any of the string fields are empty
 * ``type`` has an illegal value (neither of ``basic`` or ``proxy``)

-Other errors, in particular illegal regex syntax for ``url-match`` or ``host-match``, are not reported until VCL load time.
+Other errors, in particular illegal regex syntax for ``conditions``, are not reported until VCL load time.
 Check the controller log and Events generated for the Varnish Service for error messages from the VCL compiler.

 Examples:
 ```